Auto Accident Trauma Therapy in Camas, WA

 This work focuses on how the accident is stored in the brain and body.

-EMDR therapy (Eye Movement Desensitization and Reprocessing) is often used to help process the accident so it no longer creates the same fear, panic, or emotional intensity.
+EMDR therapy (Eye Movement Desensitization and Reprocessing) is a well-established approach for trauma and is often used to help process car accident experiences so they no longer trigger the same fear or emotional intensity.

 The goal is not to force yourself to “get over it.”